 The Elves and Beyond

-“I know that Wendy has always loved the mythical ‘little people’ – and there has got to be a reason why every culture in the world has their own ‘little people’ or ‘spirits’,” Richard Pini recently said.
+“Wendy has always loved the mythical ‘little people’ – and there has got to be a reason why every culture in the world has their own ‘little people’ or ‘spirits’,” Richard Pini has said.
 “Every culture has a version of elves.
 The attraction (to elves) is that they represent a very deep archetype – the spirit.
 They are more than human, yet less than angels.
 Wendy has always been very much in tune with that.
-As to why we use elves in Elfquest, it’s that we want characters that are human enough and beautiful enough so readers can identify with them.
+As to why we use elves in ElfQuest, it’s that we want characters that are human enough and beautiful enough so readers can identify with them.
 But we also want characters that are alien enough so readers know that this is not happening down the street.
-The Elfquest world is a world we would all like to live in but a place we have to work to achieve.”
+ElfQuest is a world we would all like to live in but a place we have to work to achieve.”

 “Where are we going to take the Elfquest elves?
 We want to take the elves where they want to go.
 It’s sort of like the ‘How do you train a wolf?’ question.
 Well, you can train a wolf to do exactly what it wants to do.
 These guys have a life of their own.
 They speak through us and they want their stories told.
 We [Warp Graphics] are working to give them every possible forum to tell their stories.
 Those small elves have a larger voice – they want it heard and it is our job to give them the platform.”